Rupert Murdoch steps down as chairman of Fox and News Corp aged 92

 Rupert Murdoch has announced he is stepping down as chairman of Fox News and News Corp, effectively ending a remarkable 70-year career.

-Mirroring the globally successful HBO series Succession, Mr Murdoch’s eldest son Lachlan Murdoch will take over from his father ending long-running speculation that saw him vie with brother James for control of the media empire.
+Mr Murdoch’s eldest son Lachlan Murdoch will take over from his father ending long-running, speculation that saw him vie with brother James for control of the media empire, mirroring the globally successful HBO series Succession.

 In a statement, he said that he had “decided to transition to the role of Chairman Emeritus at Fox and News,” with his son Lachlan to “ become sole Chairman of both companies.”